In May two of my poems were published online.

 the sun’s blear flare over the salient.

-If secularism isn’t made in science’s image, it bears the impress of what science has come to know.1 But, scientists agree, science will not deliver to it giftwrapped a doctrinal parcel comprehending the reasons for life, or any definitive metaphysics or ethics such as philosophy has proffered and dismantled to proffer once more.
-Not only, then, is it unadvisable to presume that poetry has a native claim to secularism (while much scripture is poetry), it’s not likely, unless one counts the negation of religion itself, that secularism contains anything of metaphysical or ethical moment that is solid enough to claim at all.
+If secularism isn’t made in science’s image, it bears the impress of what science has come to know.1 But, scientists agree, science will not deliver to it giftwrapped a doctrinal parcel comprehending the reasons of life, or any definitive metaphysics or ethics such as philosophy has proffered and dismantled to proffer once more.
+Not only, then, is it unadvisable to presume that poetry has a native claim to secularism (while much scripture is poetry), it’s not likely, unless one counts the negation of religion itself, that secularism contains anything of metaphysical or ethical consequence that is solid enough to claim at all.
 When secularism does hold a portable doctrine, it tends to be that of its advocates’ culture, with which it will engage in reciprocal instruction but which cannot determine it – much as the secularism of tens Britain is attended by without entailing the liberal humanism of Nick Clegg.
-Rather than constructing its own metaphysical or ethical machinery, secularism has made subtractions with the oblivious completism of a perfectionist.
+Rather than constructing its own metaphysical or ethical machinery, secularism has made subtractions with the indifferent completism of a perfectionist.
 It has vetoed intimations of destiny and applications to certainty, it has cancelled speciesist privilege and supra-human meanings, it has freed eternity of its politic humility and has suppressed the visions both of a subsuming universal self and of a volitant soul.
 It has made things – so it follows – personal.
 There is no life-procedure to be generalised out of these subtractions and sold in multiples of ten or in bulk as a consensus.
 The corollaries of secularism must be received by individuals who abhor and accept them in various private configurations of dismay.

 For poetry (without God) plenty remains to justify.
 But in the shade of secularism poetry has not shirked its obligation to criticise present life.
 Just as it was religion, it has been good at undergoing secularism in representative ways: this is one thing Don Paterson has done for those of his 21st-century readers who account for his success.
 To inform the appreciation of his shortcomings and his peculiarities which I want to give, I will consider two precedents – each a single poem – from the 20th and 19th centuries: Philip Larkin’s ‘High Windows’ (more expansively) and that anthologists’ staple, ‘Dover Beach’.